The Balloon Sinuplasty Procedure: Process, Side Effects, and Recovery

 Overview of the Balloon Sinuplasty Procedure/Process

 The day you go in for your treatment, your doctor sprays your nose with numbing medications and decongestants.
 You’ll also likely have more medicine on a cotton ball placed near your sinus.
 You’ll wait for approximately 20 minutes for the greatest amount of anesthesia.
-If needed, your physician injects you with local anesthetic until your nose is numb enough to begin the procedure.
+If needed, your physician injects you with a local anesthetic until your nose is numb enough to begin the procedure.

 The doctor then examines your nose with an endoscope and places the catheter into your sinus.
 He or she uses a device with a light on the end of it to see what they're doing.
 Your doctor may have to make a tiny puncture into your sinus under your lip.
 The doctor inflates the balloon, which may cause some pressure.
 You may also hear a cracking sound.
 This isn't anything to be alarmed about; it's completely normal.
 They inflate the balloon for up to 10 seconds and then remove it.